Saturday Apr 9th 2022, 1300-1900

 MRT Western Terminus at Parsons Trail 144 to Taylor Cabin-Sycamore Creek, EABO mm 14.3

 Well, it was finally back to the trail, which felt like a long time coming.
 Two weeks of travel preceded this start (as opposed to my AT start, where I hit the trail less than 24 hours after leaving my house).
-Since Stellar, my hiking buddy for this desert travel once again, was driving from Ohio, I decided to fly to Denver in order to visit family.
-He picked me up along the way and we did a marathon drive from my mom’s place in Canon City, CO all the way to our friends outside of Phoenix.
-We dropped 3 food supply boxes along the way and spent a few day catching up with Jon and Laurel.
+My hiking cohort for this trail, Tom, was driving from Ohio, so I decided to fly to Denver in order to visit family beforehand.
+He picked me up along the way and we did a marathon drive from Canon City, CO all the way to my friends’ place outside of Phoenix.
+I dropped 3 food supply boxes along the way and spent a few days catching up with Jon and Laurel.

-They’re such a hoot to hang out with.
-Being local Arizonians, they always offer a wealth of insight and knowledge Jon has been my number one best Trail Angel for so many of my past hikes (PCT, AZT, GET).
+They were such a hoot to hang out with.
+Being local Arizonians, they always offered a wealth of insight and knowledge Jon had been my number one best Trail Angel for so many of my past hikes (PCT, AZT, GET).
 He’d graciously offered to drive us to the trailhead outside of Cottonwood.
 After a 2.5 hr drive from Phoenix, it was high noon by the time we got to the trailhead.
 Just before, we saw a hiker navigating the dusty road in-between cars.
-It was easy to deduce that it was 925, a thru-hiker that I just learned about the day before through another hiker, Coyote (who hiked the MRT in fall 2020 and works in Sedona).
+It was easy to deduce that it was 925, a thru-hiker that I just learned about the day before through another hiker, Coyote (who hiked the MRT in fall 2020 and was based in Sedona).

 We set off for a brief hike down to the creek, where I stopped to take my first desert dunking of the trip.
 I brought a mini digital thermometer for this journey.
 It read 90 degrees in the sun and 86 in the shade by the creek.
 Later I saw that it recorded a max temp of 98.
 Woof.
 But the cool water saturated into my clothes made it bearable.
 We bid goodby to 925 there, as we were both anxious to get some miles under our feet.
 It was 50 miles to our next stop in Sedona and I had (perhaps unwisely) only brought 2 days worth of food.
 With our half-day start, we needed to get something done this day.